johnnovak/RML-Amiga/docs/docs/manual/installation.md

     rightsholders" (who are far removed from Commodore and the original creators of the Amiga) or just download them from somewhere makes very little difference in the grand scheme of things.
 Up to you, really.
-If you decide to pay for them, make sure to purchase the full ROM set, _not_ just the "value edition".
+If you decide to pay for them, make sure to purchase the full ROM set, not just the "value edition".

 ## Versioning & updates

-"Point zero" versions of packages (e.g., v1.0, v2.0, v3.0, etc.) always
-contain a snapshot of all the files in the collection.
+"Point zero" package versions (e.g., v1.0, v2.0, etc.) always contain a snapshot of all the files in the collection.

-"Point releases" (e.g., v1.1, v1.2. v1.3, etc.) are updates; they need to be
-applied in order.
+"Point release" packages (e.g., v1.1, v1.2. etc.) are updates; they need to be applied in order.
 So, for example, if you're currently on **Games** v1.2 and you want to upgrade to the latest v1.5 release, you'll need to apply the v1.3, v1.4, and v1.5 update packages _in order_.

-The **Games** and **Demos** archives will get the most frequent updates, the rest only rarely.
+The **Games** and **Demos** packages will get the most frequent updates, the rest only rarely.